 You have four options:

-b.
-Minimizes financial risk at your exit from the business
+- Minimizes financial risk at your exit from the business.

 - Allows for a speedier exit from the business.
 20% of businesses are for sale, but only one out of four actually sells.
 May wish to contact a business broker or an investment banker.

 EXIT PLAN QUIZ FOR BUSINESS OWNERS

-4. Do you know how much your business is
+- Do you know how much your business is worth?

-8. Have you implemented all necessary steps to insure that the business continues if you don’t?
+- Have you implemented all necessary steps to ensure that the business continues if you don’t?

 CREATING AND PRESERVING VALUE

-a.
 Most business owners are so dedicated to making money that they have little or no time to spend on creating and preserving value for their business.
 Even so, it is time you find the time to begin work on your exit plan.

-1. You will transfer ownership of the business during your lifetime because you want to retire.
-Without planning, you may well have to liquidate; but with planning, you will be able to sell the business to a third party, to key employees or co-owners, or to family members –all at minimal tax rates
+- You will transfer ownership of the business during your lifetime because you want to retire.
+Without planning, you may well have to liquidate; but with planning, you will be able to sell the business to a third party, to key employees or co-owners, or to family members –all at minimal tax rates.

-2. You will die or become disabled and the business will have to be liquidated unless business continuity arrangements have been planned and documented
+- You will die or become disabled and the business will have to be liquidated unless business continuity arrangements have been planned and documented.

 MEETING PERSONAL AND FAMILY NEEDS

-d.
 A business continuity plan provides the means for dovetailing ownership interests (such as death, retirement) and valuation and provisions for payment.
 Without financial security and independence, you will never be able to leave your business.
 Estate planning provides the mechanisms to continue the business and your family’s lifestyle should you depart from the business unexpectedly.

 GOALS FOR BUSINESS OWNERS ONLY